-U.S. Olympic Fencer Kneels in National Anthem Protest During Pan-Am Games Medal Ceremony
+Two American Athletes Protest at the Pan-Am Games in Peru

+Two American athletes at the Pan American Games in Lima, Peru, protested gun violence, racial injustice and the recent actions of President Donald Trump over the weekend, kneeling or raising a fist during the U.S. national anthem.

-Race Imboden, 26, an American fencer who won a bronze medal in the 2016 Rio Olympics, knelt during the national anthem at a Pan American Games award ceremony on Friday in Lima, Peru, to protest American racial and social injustice.
+Race Imboden, 26, an American fencer who won a bronze medal in the 2016 Rio Olympics, knelt during the national anthem on Friday to demonstrate against American racial and social injustice.

 “This week I am honored to represent Team USA at the Pan Am Games, taking home Gold and Bronze,” wrote Imboden in a Friday tweet.
 “My pride however has been cut short by the multiple shortcomings of the country I hold so dear to my heart.
 Racism, Gun Control, mistreatment of immigrants,… and a President who spreads hate are at the top of a long list.”